Skip to Content

 Microsoft Authenticator

-Microsoft Authenticator is more than just an authenticator.
-It can save your password, payments, address, and verified IDs.
+Microsoft Authenticator is more than an authenticator.
+It supports the following options:

 Google Authenticator